Colgate plays in Patriot Tournament against the Bucknell

 Hamilton, New York; Monday, 6 p.m.
 EDT

 The Raiders are 13-5 against Patriot opponents and 10-3 in non-conference play.
-Colgate ranks fourth in the Patriot in rebounding with 30.4 rebounds.
-Sophia Diehl paces the Raiders with 5.7 boards.
+Colgate is fourth in the Patriot in rebounding averaging 30.4 rebounds.
+Sophia Diehl leads the Raiders with 5.7 boards.

-The Bison’s record in Patriot games is 11-7.
-Bucknell has a 5-11 record against opponents above .500.
+The Bison’s record in Patriot action is 11-7.
+Bucknell is 2-3 in one-possession games.

 Colgate makes 43.7% of its shots from the field this season, which is 5.5 percentage points higher than Bucknell has allowed to its opponents (38.2%).
-Bucknell averages 61.4 points per game, 3.8 more than the 57.6 Colgate allows to opponents.
+Bucknell averages 6.5 made 3-pointers per game this season, 1.6 more made shots on average than the 4.9 per game Colgate gives up.

-TOP PERFORMERS: Taylor Golembiewski is shooting 45.5% and averaging 13.9 points for the Raiders.
-Morgan McMahon is averaging 1.3 made 3-pointers over the last 10 games.
+TOP PERFORMERS: Taylor Golembiewski is scoring 13.9 points per game with 3.7 rebounds and 1.7 assists for the Raiders.
+Morgan McMahon is averaging 15.1 points over the last 10 games.

-Ashley Sofilkanich is shooting 50.2% and averaging 19.6 points for the Bison.
-Reese Zemitis is averaging 11.8 points over the last 10 games.
+Reese Zemitis is shooting 36.9% from beyond the arc with 2.2 made 3-pointers per game for the Bison, while averaging 9.8 points.
+Ashley Sofilkanich is shooting 50.7% and averaging 18.5 points over the past 10 games.

 LAST 10 GAMES: Raiders: 8-2, averaging 71.3 points, 30.4 rebounds, 14.4 assists, 7.1 steals and 1.9 blocks per game while shooting 45.4% from the field.
 Their opponents have averaged 58.1 points per game.